zetkin/translators-interface/backend/README.md

 ### Translation Sync

-#### Dotpath generation

-Dotpaths, (the path that is used in the frontend of a project to find the localisation string, formatted like `homePage.title`) are generated dynamically from the folder and their location within the object in that folder.

-The file path should be formatted like this `./path/to/file/se.yaml`.
-If the file is in the root directory of the project the path will look like this: `./se.yaml`

-The object path should be formatted like javascript dot notation: `path.to.key`.
+To trigger a sync with a django management command, use `python manage.py syncproject <project_name>`.
+This action is also available in the admin interface.

 #### Accessing Github

 Accessing github requires an access token, which must be set in a `.env` file.
 The key for the access token is `GITHUB_ACCESS_TOKEN`.

+#### Dotpath generation

+Dotpaths, (the path that is used in the frontend of a project to find the localisation string, formatted like `homePage.title`) are generated dynamically from the folder and their location within the object in that folder.